 THE ITIL® INTERMEDIATE SERVICE LIFECYCLE:

-The ITIL® Intermediate Qualification: Service Operation Certificate is a free-standing qualification but is also part of the ITIL® intermediate lifecycle stream, and one of the modules that leads to the ITIL® Expert Certificate in IT Service Management.
-The purpose of this training module and the associated exam and certificate is, respectively, to impart, test, and validate the knowledge on industry practices in service management as documented in the ITIL® Service Operation publication.
+The ITIL® Intermediate Qualification: Service Transition Certificate is a free-standing qualification, but is also part of the ITIL® Intermediate Lifecycle stream, and one of the modules that leads to the ITIL® Expert Certificate in IT Service Management.
+The purpose of this training module and the associated exam and certificate is, respectively, to impart, test, and validate the knowledge on industry practices in service management as documented in the ITIL® Service Transition publication.

-The course syllabus covers the management-level concepts and core information of the activities and techniques within service operation, but not specific details about each of the supporting processes.
+The course syllabus covers the management-level concepts and core information of the activities and techniques within service transition, but not specific details about each of the supporting processes.

-The main target group for the ITIL® Intermediate Qualification: Service Operation Certificate includes, but is not restricted to:
+The main target group for the ITIL® Intermediate Qualification: Service Transition Certificate includes, but is not restricted to:

 - Chief information officers (CIOs)